nmbeilke/Git-Cooking/README.md

 “As a user who wants to be inspired to cook new things, I want to use an app that will give me recipe and drink ideas to discover new pairings, so that cooking is more fun.
 And I want to save my pairings so that I can reference them later.”

 ## Requirements
-We were given these requirements:
+We were given the following requirements.
+Projects must:

 * Use a CSS framework other than Bootstrap.
 * Be deployed to GitHub Pages.